21 good reasons to visit Tbilisi in winter, plus my advice for travelling to Georgia in the colder months.

 When you need to escape the chill, Tbilisi has quite a few indoor attractions that are worth the ticket price.
 Chief among these are the state-run museums and galleries on Rustaveli Avenue.
 Many are walking distance from each other, so you can spend an afternoon museum hopping, stopping off at a cafe or two along the avenue as you go.

 The Georgian National Museum, newly refurbished National Gallery and MOMA Tbilisi are all excellent.
-If you’re interested in textiles and design, the State Silk Museum the and Georgian Folk Art Museum should be on your list.
-And don’t miss my personal favourite: The Georgian Art Palace in Chugureti district (near Fabrika).
+If you’re interested in textiles and design, the State Silk Museum should be on your list.
+The Wine Museum is located underground in a brick cellar and is perfect for escaping the chill.
+And don’t miss my personal favourites: The Georgian Art Palace and the Museum of the History of Georgian Medicine, both in Chugureti district (near Fabrika).

 There are a range of independent art spaces in Tbilisi as well, most of them free to visit.